Triex/DeepZig-V3/experimental/README.md

 **Getting Closer!** - this is now a **base implementation** with theoretical foundation and theoretically production-ready components:

-- **What works now**: ✅ Base architecture, HuggingFace compatibility, professional tokenization, model validation framework, BLAS performance
+- **What works now**: ✅ Theoretical foundation; Base architecture, HuggingFace compatibility, BPE tokenization, model validation framework, BLAS performance
 - **What's needed**: Real model testing, advanced sampling, complete MoE implementation
 - **Timeline**: **Architecture and foundation theoretically complete**, validation is the next major milestone, and then optimisation and productionisation.

-**Status**: This provides a **theoretical foundation** for DeepZig V3 implementation with drafted/theoretically professional-grade components ready for real model deployment.
+**Status**: This provides a **theoretical foundation** for DeepZig V3 implementation with drafted/theoretically solid components ready for real model deployment.

 ## Comparison to Other Projects